 Instead, the 23-year-old womenswear designer found her style inspiration in her local thrift shops growing up in Ottawa.

-“My interest in sewing and upcycling stemmed from my love of collecting used and vintage clothing from local thrift stores,” said MacKenzie-Hall, who was recently named the valedictorian of the Fashion Design program at Toronto Film School.
+“My interest in sewing and upcycling stemmed from my love of collecting used and vintage clothing from local thrift stores,” said MacKenzie-Hall, who was named the valedictorian of the Fashion Design program at Toronto Film School last year.

 “I recognize the value in every garment and focus my design efforts on highlighting the original details in my new creations.”